RavenousLegs

 Started spending on my passions (dancing) after I started earning

-Taking up computer engineering, getting iob in IT multinationals and living a comfortable life was easy.
-I joined TCS Ahmedabad for my first job.
-I was a workaholic and progressed well during the first year.
-Very soon I was exposed to the other factors of the corporate life which didn’t interest me much.
-After I was done stocking my wardrobe with the best of the brands, money didn’t affect me much.
-I wanted to pursue my passions.
-I didn’t manage to find good players to play badminton with in Ahmedabad.
-So I picked up my next passion - Dancing (I had done a degree in Katthak in my school days) for my after office hours.
-I joined the best dance classes in the town and enhanced my dancing skills to Jive, Salsa, Cha cha cha, waltz, hip-hop and Jazz.
-When most others (earning as good as me) would worry about the fees, I went ahead and paid for it.
-I was saving on other unnecessary things in life like salons, beauty parlours, fashion handbags, dresses, sandals and make-up.
-I started swimming again.
+Taking up computer engineering, securing an internship at an IT multinational, and living a comfortable life was a breeze.
+My first job was at TCS Ahmedabad, where I was a workaholic and progressed well during my first year.
+However, I soon realized that the other aspects of corporate life didn’t interest me much.
+After accumulating a wardrobe filled with the latest fashion trends, money became less of a concern for me.
+I yearned to pursue my passions.
+Unfortunately, I couldn’t find suitable badminton partners in Ahmedabad.
+So, I turned to my next passion: dancing.
+(I had studied Kathak in school.)
+I enrolled in the best dance classes in town and honed my skills in various styles, including Jive, Salsa, Cha Cha Cha, Waltz, Hip-Hop, and Jazz.
+While others (who were earning as well as me) would fret about the costs, I went ahead and invested in my dancing education.
+I also cut back on unnecessary expenses like salon visits, beauty treatments, fashion accessories, dresses, sandals, and makeup.
+Additionally, I decided to take up swimming again.

 Moved to Pune to continue pursuing my passion in sports and adventure